CopernicaMarketingSoftware/Documentation/AMQPipe/configuration.md

 For all messages loaded from RabbitMQ, the AMQPipe process manager runs your program(s) or script(s) to process them.
-With the `plugin` variable you can specify the location of your script.
+With the `plugin` variable you can specify the location of your script(s).

 ````txt
 plugin:           /path/to/your/plugin